Matt Greene

-Matthew George Greene (born May 13, 1983) is an American former professional ice hockey defenceman.
-Originally drafted in the second round, 44th overall, at the 2002 NHL Entry Draft by the Edmonton Oilers, he most notably served as an alternate captain for the Los Angeles Kings, with whom he won the Stanley Cup twice.
-Greene worked in the Kings' organization as a professional scout after retiring from playing.
+Matthew George Greene (born May 13, 1983) is an American former professional ice hockey defenseman.
+Originally drafted in the second round, 44th overall, at the 2002 NHL entry draft by the Edmonton Oilers, he most notably served as an alternate captain for the Los Angeles Kings, with whom he won the Stanley Cup twice.
+Greene has worked in the Kings' organization as a professional scout after retiring from playing.

 Playing career

 As a youth, Greene played in the 1997 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Kalamazoo, Michigan.